moderndatacompany/dataos.info/docs/resources/stacks/flash/index.md

 # Flash Stack

-Flash is a Stack designed to manage and control query costs and performance within DataOS.
-It achieves this by caching datasets using an in-memory query processing layer.
+Flash is a Stack designed to manage and control query costs and performance within DataOS by caching datasets from the DataOS Lakehouse using an in-memory query processing layer.

 The Flash Stack is orchestrated using a [Service](/resources/service/) Resource.
 Each instance of a Flash Service is purpose-driven and tailored to specific consumption patterns.